Fujifilm X-Pro2 vs Nikon D5

 It is notable that the X-Pro2 offers wifi support, while the D5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-Pro2 and the D5 are recent models that feature in their makers' current product line-up.
+Both the X-Pro2 and the D5 are recent models that are part of the current product line-up.
 The D5 replaced the earlier Nikon D4S, while the X-Pro2 followed on from the Fujifilm X-Pro1.
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 Review summary: Fujifilm X-Pro2 vs Nikon D5